El-Primus/alashe.github.io/README.txt

 This is my Portfolio
-It is encapsulation of some of my works
+It is an encapsulation of some of my works